Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 deity's realm is located on a divinely morphic plane, triple the volume and weight the deity can create there.

+### Notes
-**Notes:** For purposes of this ability, a simple object can have no moving parts more complex than a door hinge and must be composed of a single material.
+For purposes of this ability, a simple object can have no moving parts more complex than a door hinge and must be composed of a single material.
 The material can be no more valuable than iron (1 sp per pound).
 Once created, the objects are permanent and nonmagical.
 If